MrHippo/squekky-api/README.md

 ## Usage ##

-Gett by making a JavaScript/AJAX request to __http://squekky.com/get-activities-for?id=[id here]__.
+Get your activities by making a JavaScript/AJAX request to __http://squekky.com/get-activities-for?id=[id here]__.
 Once a request is made, Squekky will return a JSON object of activity objects (including name, description, prices, etc).

-A JSON object isn't overly useful by itself and you will likely want to translate it into something meaningful for display to your users. __squekky-cms-interface__ is a collection of the HTML, CSS, and JavaScript you need to retrieve your activities from Squekky.com and have them inserted into your webpage in a way that looks similar to the layout on Squekky.com(.au).
+A JSON object isn't overly useful by itself and you will likely want to translate it into something meaningful for display to your users. __squekky-cms-interface__ is a collection of HTML, CSS, and JavaScript you can use to retrieve your activities from Squekky.com and have them inserted into your webpage in a way that looks similar to the layout on Squekky.com(.au).

 ## Add your activities to your webpage in 5 minutes ##
-If you are happy with how the activities look on Squekky, you can just download all files into the same directory and change the _data-squekky-id attribute_ in activities-demo.html to your Squekky _web_service_id_.
-Your Squekky _web_service_id_ is displayed on the _Manage activities_ tab of Squekky.com(.au).
+If you are happy with how the activities look on Squekky, you can just download all files into the same directory and change the "data-squekky-id" attribute in activities-demo.html to your Squekky web_service_id.
+Your Squekky web_service_id is displayed on the Manage activities tab of Squekky.com(.au).

 You can then add any additional content you like to the page and put in on a server somewhere.
 Done!

 If you would like something a bit different, you can of course edit the code or write something new.
+This is just an example.

 ## Expanation of included files ##